shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 5.
 Select Assignment Steps
 ****************************************

-Open response assessment assignments can include student training, peer assessment, and self assessment steps.
+Open response assessment assignments can include learner training, peer assessment, and self assessment steps.

-.. note:: If you include a student training step, you must also include a peer assessment step.
-The student training step must come before peer or self assessment steps.
+.. note:: If you include a learner training step, you must also include a peer assessment step.
+The learner training step must come before peer or self assessment steps.
 If you include both peer and self assessment steps, edX recommends that you place the peer assessment before the self assessment.

 To add steps to the open response assignment, complete these actions.

 #.
-In the component editor, click the **Settings** tab.
+In the component editor, select the **Settings** tab.

 #.
 Scroll down past the **Allow Image Responses** and **Allow Latex
    Responses** fields.